ex2uply/SpringBootLoginAPI/README.md

 # Spring Boot User Authentication and Registration with JWT

-This project is a Spring Boot application demonstrating user authentication and registration features, with JWT (JSON Web Token) support for secure API access.
-The application is designed to work only with API clients like Postman, and CSRF protection is disabled to simplify API-based interaction.
+This project is a Spring Boot application that demonstrates user authentication and registration, using JWT (JSON Web Token) to secure API access.
+It's designed for API clients like Postman, with CSRF protection disabled to simplify API interaction.

-## Features
+## Key Features

-- User authentication using Spring Security
+- User authentication with Spring Security
-- User registration with password encryption
+- User registration with encrypted passwords
-- JWT-based authentication for secure API access
+- JWT-based authentication for secure API requests
-- Basic CRUD operations for student entities
+- Basic CRUD operations for managing student data
-- CSRF disabled for easier API interaction
+- CSRF protection disabled for easier API usage

 ## Technologies Used